 On the basis of this data, the marketers are able to create a strategy based on highly personalized messages for customers that surely works.

 The acquisition of Bloomsbury AI by Facebook in 2018, to ramp up its NLP (Natural Language Processing) to handle the issues related fake news and content.
 In previous year, Facebook had bought an AI-based start-up Ozlo, known to be the knowledge-source about the real world.

 AI has also been playing crucial roles in LinkedIn profile management, and matching them with suitable job requirements.
-It also analyses the activities on Twitter, based on which it enables the most relevant tweets show up on timelines.
+It also analyzes the activities on Twitter, based on which it enables the most relevant tweets to show up on timelines.